Where Wi-Fi, weather and visas all line up

 Ho Chi Minh City, Vietnam · pop.
 14,002,598

-Saigon's fast 5G, sub-$1 coffee and rapidly growing co-working scene have moved it into every nomad ranking.
+Saigon's fast 5G (Vietnam has some of Asia's better mobile-internet speeds), sub-$1 coffee and rapidly growing co-working scene across District 1 and Thao Dien have moved it into every nomad ranking in the past three years.

 Antioquia, Colombia · pop.
 2,441,123

-Medellín's 'eternal spring' climate and El Poblado neighbourhood make it the Western Hemisphere's busiest nomad hub after Mexico City.
+Medellín's famous 'eternal spring' climate (a steady 22°C year-round, thanks to its 1,495 m elevation) and the El Poblado and Laureles neighbourhoods make it the Western Hemisphere's busiest nomad hub after Mexico City.

 Harju, Estonia · pop.
 462,120